Freedom-c/Management-UI1/README.md

 3. The form can be reset after adding a user by clicking the "Save User" button.
 The user input fields will be cleared for the next entry.

-4. The table can be sorted by clicking on the column headers (ID, User Name, Email, Enabled).
-Clicking on a column header multiple times will toggle between ascending and descending order.

 ## How To Run the Application

 1. Save the provided HTML, CSS, and JavaScript code in separate files with the following names: